Zhacai (Sichuan Preserved Vegetable) Set of 3

 Zhacai is the tuber of a Chinese mustard green preserved in a chili pepper spice mix.
 Long known in the West as "Sichuan preserved vegetable," it traditionally came in a can as a whole, knotty tuber that had to be rinsed and was made in Taiwan.
-The version made nowadays in Sichuan often comes pre-sliced and ready to go as a condiment for congee or Sichuan noodle soups.
-It should not be confused with Sichuan yacai, which is made and tastes completely different.
-This zhacai is a slightly tart and only mildly spicy pickle.
-The packaging here mistranslates it as "radish" in English.
-Once open, transfer to an air-tight container and store in refrigerator.
+But the home of zhacai is actually the Fuling District of Chongqing, an independent municipality that was previously part of Sichuan province.

-Size: 3 foil packets, each 100 grams (3.5 ounces)
+Size: 3 foil packets, each 80 grams (8.5 ounces total)

 Ingredients: mustard, salt, chili, soy sauce, vegetable oil, seafood powder, ginger, garlic, white wine, sugar, xanthan gum, monosodium glutamate, acesulfame-k